MattyFromLE/MW-Business-Details/README.md

 **echo do_shortcode('[secondAddress]')**

 Simply decide if you want to show another address, and use the shortcode to show the address
 # Everything
-Excludes Opening Times
 **echo do_shortcode('[contactPage id="enter-page-name-for-tracking"]')**

 This will pull out: All telephone numbers, full address and social links into a div.
 Ensure you set a unique ID.
 # Google Map
 **echo do_shortcode('[mapWrapper]')**
+Control your google map via wordpress!

 # Opening Times
 **echo do_shortcode('[openingTimes]')**